-At a hearing on 30th April 2019 held at the Manchester District Registry of the High Court, before His Honour Judge Hodge QC, an order was agreed between the parties winding up Store First Ltd and three associated companies:
+At a hearing on 30th April 2019 held at the Manchester District Registry of the High Court, before His Honour Judge Hodge QC, an order was agreed between the parties winding up Store First Ltd.

 - Store First Blackburn Ltd

 The Official Receiver was appointed as liquidator and will be responsible for dealing with the assets and liabilities of the wound up companies.
 The court order was agreed in the “public interest” by consent between the four wound up companies and the Secretary of State.

 The petition to wind up Store First Midlands Ltd was dismissed by consent between the parties following Store First Midlands Ltd transferring a storage centre it owned in Nottingham to Store First St Helens Ltd. Store First Midlands has undertaken to the Court to no longer sell or market store pods.

 Store First started trading in May 2011 by buying and developing purpose-built self-storage units on multiple sites around the UK.
 The 15 storage centres were in